feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, focusing on key indicators like GDP growth, unemployment rate, and major industries."
+#> [1] "Gather the latest data and information on the economic situation in Algeria, including key indicators such as GDP, inflation, and major economic sectors."
 #>
 #> [[1]]$response
-#> As of early 2024, Algeria's GDP growth is modest, around 2-3%, recovering from
+#> As of early 2024, Algeria's GDP is around $170 billion, with an estimated
-#> oil revenue fluctuations; unemployment remains high at approximately 12-14%,
-#> especially among youth.
-Key industries include hydrocarbons (oil and gas),
+#> growth rate of 2-3%.
+Inflation is moderate at about 4-5%.
+The economy is
+#> heavily reliant on hydrocarbons, which constitute over 90% of exports and
+#> around 30-40% of GDP, alongside growing sectors like agriculture and
-#> agriculture, and mining.
+#> construction.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE